foureyes/csci-ua.0480-spring2018-008/slides/06/sockets.markdown

 <section markdown="block">
 ## Socket Object Events

-__You can specify what your server will do based on specific events by using the socket object that's passed in to your anonymous function / callback for initial connection).__
+__You can specify what your server will do based on specific events by using the socket object that's passed in to your anonymous function / callback for initial connection.__

 Some examples of socket events include: